POEMMA-Balloon with Radio: A multi-messenger, multi-detector balloon payload: Instrument design of PBR

-A plastic‑scintillator anti‑coincidence (EJ‑208) surrounds the detector assembly except at the X‑channel entrance to limit the signal attenuation for this channel.
-The scintillator elements employ SiPM readout (four channels total) to monitor charged‑particle flux; these signals are recorded in the data stream but do not act as an automatic veto because relativistic charged particles from HAHA showers can arrive at the same time with photon signals.
-A dedicated, FPGA‑based computer controls acquisition, temperature compensation for SiPM bias, data compression, and temporary storage prior to transmission to the main payload computer.
+A plastic‑scintillator anti‑coincidence (EJ‑208) surrounds the whole detector assembly with the exception of the X‑channel entrance window, since it would stop X-ray photons in the energy range of interest (center panel of \autoref{fig:XgammaDet}).
+The anticoincidence scintillator employs SiPM readout (four channels total) to monitor charged‑particle flux; these signals are recorded in the data stream but do not act as an automatic veto because relativistic charged particles from HAHA showers can arrive at the same time with the photon signals.
+A dedicated, FPGA‑based computer controls acquisition, and temporary storage prior to transmission to the main payload computer.
+Upon the detection of a signal over threshold, the values are read out and stored.
+In parallel, the system monitors the rate of both the four main channels and the four anticoincidence SiPMs.
+This rate will be used to measure particle fluxes at different geomagnetic latitudes and altitudes.
+Such measurements are still relatively scarce in the literature, particularly at the typical float altitudes of super-pressure balloon missions.
+In addition, the system can receive trigger notification from the other subsystems, to enable an offline analysis of synchronous events.

-Laboratory tests on a scaled‑down prototype (single detector and first‑generation electronics) demonstrate linear energy response and an effective energy threshold below 20 keV (likely 10–15 keV).
-While the expected event rate of the detector due to its size represents a challenge according to Ref. \cite{Saavedra:2025unx}, it will nonetheless provide crucial background measurements for any future mission.
+Laboratory tests on the engineering model, with a first-generation electronics demonstrate an effective energy threshold below 20~keV.
+(Fig.\ref{fig:LYSO}, left) and a linear energy response in the range 20~keV to 500 keV for the low-energy X-channel.
+The linearity of the detector response was evaluated by fitting the measured peak positions as a function of the corresponding photon energies.
+A weighted linear fit yields a slope of $(2.01 \pm 0.09)$~keV/mV, with a reduced $\chi^2$ close to unity.
+The deviations from linearity are found to be below a few percent over the explored energy range.
+Spectra from several other radioactive sources have been measured with similar results.